Skip to content

 and someone who cares about you did it on your behalf.
 You’re not alone.
 If you’re here because a loved one suggested it, take that as a sign of their support.

-Smiling older man in a beige shirt sits on a couch as a healthcare worker in blue scrubs rests a supportive hand on his shoulder.
+Smiling older man in a beige shirt sits on a couch as a healthcare worker in blue scrubs rests a supportive hand on his shoulder, encouraing him to attend the Shaving & Men's Skincare workshop.

 A no-pressure, practical approach